SEO vs SEM: Difference and What to Choose?

 Before the advent of Google algorithms like Panda or Penguin, black SEO methods were popular.
 Today, it is not that simple.
 Google has significantly improved its ranking methods, and now the success of your business promotion directly depends on the quality of your website.
 Let’s take a look at the main advantages of SEO:

 - SEO is cheaper than SEM.
 The promotion costs do not depend on the number of clicks on the website.
-No need to pay for low-frequency queries, but they still bring you to receive additional traffic.
+There is no need to pay for low-frequency queries, but they will still bring you additional traffic.

 - SEO provides a continuous traffic stream.
 Every day, users enter millions of queries online.
 Knowing the interests of your target audience, you can drive free targeted traffic to your website.

 - SEO helps grow your business.
 Search engine optimization helps new brands become famous by bringing them up in search rankings.
 The more key queries for which your website is in the top on the first page, the greater your audience reach.
 This makes your brand constantly visible.
 Even if you stop SEO, your website will have good positions for a while.
 When SEM stops, impressions stop, and the brand stops being visible online.
 Without visibility, your clients will never find you.